 UN assessments have highlighted that the two primary drivers of displacement for Syrian are lack of safety and the loss of livelihood opportunities at home, which negatively impact people’s ability to afford food.
 Food is essential and an important source of stability.
 When families are able to afford and put food on the table, the need to move and leave home often diminishes.

 The social and economic impact of technology is widespread and accelerating.
 Experts predict that up to 90 percent of the world’s population will be connected to the internet within 10 years.
-With the internet of things, the digital and physical worlds will soon be merged.
-These changes herald exciting possibilities, and unique opportunities for humanitarians to help those furthest behind.
+These changes herald exciting possibilities and unique opportunities for humanitarians to help those furthest behind.

-As the program has progressed, WFP has partnered with the private sector to support students to find online work opportunities.
-Starting this past January, WFP has begun to work with leading technology companies to link course participants with employment projects, including image annotation, image segmentation and data cleaning.
+As the program is progressing, WFP partners with the private sector to support students to find online work opportunities.
+WFP is also working with leading technology companies to link course participants with employment projects, including image annotation, image segmentation, and data cleaning.